 Thank you for sharing these very interesting reflections on the use of images in this MSF campaign.
 As is underlined by de Laat in her piece, this campaign in 2005 was a creative attempt to find ways out of traditional campaigns based on images from abroad.
 This attempt raised, however, other concerns related to the use of individual portraits in humanitarian campaigns.
 I was at the time the director of the Services for health promotion and protection for children and youth in the canton of Geneva.
 This is how I have been involved in the management of unanticipated effects of the campaign.

 A landscape is not on the verge of collapse, unless a vanishing landscape is a collapsing one.
 I came to this realization during my fieldwork in Palestine (2012), when I spent a year travelling between different cities and landscapes.
 I was trying to capture the visual presence and absence of the separation wall in Palestine and how The Wall’s presence and absence was mirrored in Israeli national discourse.
 I interviewed several Palestinian and Israeli photographers and artists, but was particularly struck by the photographic work of Palestinian artist Yazan Khalili.
-In Landscape of Darkness (2010) and On Love and Other Landscapes (2011) we see reflections on love, memory, pain and vanishing landscapes, which bring to the surface Khalili’s hesitation of capturing The Wall in photographic frames.
-His hesitation is coming from a place of resisting The Wall through shifting Palestinians’ gaze onward towards themselves, in a way that removes the catastrophe from their self-representation.
+My interview with Yazan Khalili brought to the surface the visual dilemmas of a catastrophic monument, or as he puts it, “can we resist The Wall by photographing it, or should we resist the photograph framing it?”

 I felt many things when I took this photo of human remains housed temporarily in a shed while the mass grave is reconstructed.
 Each time I raised my camera, I felt intrusive—intruding on people's personal grief, something that ought to be respected, away from inquisitive/prying eyes.
 I also felt protected—reminiscent of Susan Sontag’s perception about picture-taking: it's ability to relieve anxiety.

-All agricultural workers I met in Nicaragua who had been exposed to nemagón over the course of years working on banana plantations complained of chronic bone and muscle pains, sensations of burning, migraines, sleeplessness and loss of motor control.
-These Nicaraguans, camped in protest across from the National Assembly in downtown Managua from 2000-2010, deployed their naked flesh as mirrors of the violent indifference with which they were treated by Dow chemical and the banana business that allowed their exposure to the dangerous nemagón.
+Nicaraguan agricultural workers, camped in protest across from the National Assembly in downtown Managua from 2000-2010, deployed their naked flesh as mirrors of the violent indifference with which they were treated by Dow chemical and the banana business that allowed their exposure to the dangerous pesticide nemagón.
 Many have lifted shirts and leg pants, or in the case of men even stripped down to nothing to expose their dying flesh in protests, to the government, the media, various courts, and other Nicaraguans.
 I took this and other close-up photos of protesters’ bodies, with the nemagoneros’ explicit encouragement and consent, as a way of bearing witness to their situation but also wanting to document these Nicaraguans’ tragic but politically powerful use of their dying/diseased bodies as rhetorical and political weapons.

-The MSF campaign, pictured above, struck me as one taking a positive step in the direction away from the old-style aid-appeal.
-By consciously (and perhaps even courageously) employing stereotypically "Western"-looking models, the campaign is responding to the accusations of essentialism, Orentialism, and infantilism.
-Instead of images of emaciated, brown skinned, ghost-like figures, this campaign seems to be straying from the norm, attempting something more original.
+by Sonya DeLaat The MSF campaign, pictured above, struck me as one taking a positive step in the direction away from the old-style aid-appeal.
+By consciously (and perhaps even courageously) employing stereotypically "Western"-looking models, the campaign is responding to the…